Kentico/xperience-by-kentico-kentico-migration-tool/Migration.Toolkit.CLI/README.md

 ### API discovery setup

 1. Copy the `ToolkitApiController.cs` file to the `Controllers` folder in the **live site project** of your Kentico Xperience 13 source instance.
-Get the file from the following location in the Migration Tool repository:
+Get the file from the following location in the Kentico Migration Tool repository:

     * For .NET Core projects: `KX13.Extensions\ToolkitApiController.cs`
     * For MVC 5 (.NET Framework 4.8) projects: `KX13.NET48.Extensions\ToolkitApiController.NET48.cs`